 The International Shotokan Karate today

 At the ISK we practice and promote the style of Shotokan Karate, which is the most popular style worldwide.

 Men – Women – Children are all welcomed.
 We do not discriminate and all are valued equally.

 The purpose of training in the ISK is to increase fitness and health for mind, body and motivational spirit and to build a strong character through discipline and respect which will over run into your personal life.
 This will enable you to achieve your goals and have the right mind set for a happy, healthy life.
 It will also enable you to be the BEST you possibly can in all that you do.

 Learn and study the art of Shotokan Karate.
 You will gain great Physical Co-ordination, Muscle Strength and Endurance.

-The ISK is also a part of the English Karate Federation (EKF), the only English Karate Governing Body which is recognized by the sports council and the World Karate Federation (WKF), which is also recognized by the Olympic committee.
+The ISK is also a part of the English Karate Federation (EKF), the only English Karate Governing Body which is recognised by the sports council and the World Karate Federation (WKF), which is also recognised by the Olympic committee.